aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-vector-graphics/_index.md

 Aspose.Drawing for .NET makes it easy for you to draw vector graphics using C#.
 The API lets you work with a variety of different vector graphics such as arcs, Bezier spline, Cardinal Spline, closed curves, ellipses, lines and a  number of other types.
 This article contains C# examples for drawing different types of vector graphics using the API.
 ## **Draw Arc**
-To drawn an arc using C#,
+To drawn an arc using C#:

 1. Instantiate an object of Bitmap class
 1. Initialize an object of Graphics class from this bitmap